dart-lang/site-www/src/_guides/language/evolution.md

 late S Function<S extends T Function<T>(T)>(S) f;
 ```

-To learn more about Dart 2.14, check out [bitwise and shift operator][].
+To learn more about these operators, check out [bitwise and shift operator][].

 [bitwise and shift operator]: /language/operators#bitwise-and-shift-operators